transloadit/uppy/website/src/docs/uppy.md

 ### `autoProceed: false`

 By default Uppy will wait for an upload button to be pressed in the UI, or an `.upload()` method to be called, before starting an upload.
 Setting this to `autoProceed: true` will start uploading automatically after the first file is selected.

+### `allowMultipleUploads: true`

+Whether to allow multiple upload batches.
+This means multiple calls to `.upload()`, or a user pressing an upload button multiple times, perhaps after adding more files.
+An upload batch is made up of the files that were added since the previous `.upload()` call.

+With this option set to `true`, users can upload some files, and then add _more_ files and upload those as well.
+A model use case for this is uploading images to a gallery or adding attachments to an email.

+With this option set to `false`, users can upload some files, and you can listen for the ['complete'](/docs/uppy/#complete) event to continue to the next step in your app's upload flow.
+A model use case for this is uploading a new profile picture.
+If you are integrating with an existing HTML form, this option gives the closest behaviour to a bare `<input type="file">`.

 ### `restrictions: {}`